theaniketgiri/create-llm/README.md

 ### Common Issues

 **"Vocab size mismatch detected"**
-- ✅ This is normal!
-The tool auto-detects and fixes it
+- This is normal.
+The tool auto-detects and fixes it.
-- The model will use the actual tokenizer vocab size
+- The model will use the actual tokenizer vocab size.

 **"Position embedding index error" or sequences too long**
-- ✅ Automatically handled!
-Sequences exceeding max_length are truncated
+- Automatically handled.
+Sequences exceeding max_length are truncated.
-- The model logs warnings when truncation occurs
+- The model logs warnings when truncation occurs.
-- Check your data preprocessing if you see frequent truncation warnings
+- Check your data preprocessing if you see frequent truncation warnings.
-- Consider increasing `max_length` in config if you need longer sequences
+- Consider increasing `max_length` in config if you need longer sequences.
-- Note: Increasing max_length requires retraining from scratch

 **"Model may be too large for dataset"**
-- ⚠️ Warning: Risk of overfitting
+- Warning: Risk of overfitting
 - Solutions: Add more data, use smaller template, increase dropout

-**"Perplexity < 1.1 indicates severe overfitting"**
-- ❌ Model memorized the data
-- Solutions: Add much more data, use smaller model, increase regularization

 **"CUDA out of memory"**
 - Reduce `batch_size` in llm.config.js
 - Enable `mixed_precision: true`
 - Increase `gradient_accumulation_steps`
 - Use smaller model template

-**"Tokenizer not found"**
-- Run `python tokenizer/train.py --data data/raw/` first
-- Make sure data/raw/ contains .txt files

 **"Training loss not decreasing"**
 - Check learning rate (try 1e-4 to 1e-3)